 We endeavour to provide a safe and supportive environment where students care and look out for each other.
 Bullying is not tolerated and anti-social behaviour is firmly challenged.
-Students are encouraged to seek help and assistance when they need it from either senior students, Mentor Teachers, Head of College or the Guidance Counsellor.
+Students are encouraged to seek help and assistance when they need it from either senior students, Mentor Teachers, Senior Leadership Team or the Guidance Counsellor.

 On enrolment students are allocated to a Junior or Senior mentor group which consists of small groups of Year 9 and 10 or Year 11, 12 and 13 students.
 Each Mentor Group belongs to one of the college’s four houses.